 Activities: The Falcon Chapter of the Woodinville High School National Honor Society is dedicated to leadership, community service, and scholarship.
 Membership is established in four parts.
 Dues must be paid in November by all grade levels.
 All dues are paid at the Cashier's Office or online through TouchBase.
-Minimum GPA of 3.5 held for two consecutive semesters.
-Sophomores and freshmen are not eligible for membership until the second semester, but will apply and pay dues in November.
-A well-written statement by the candidate explaining their qualifications for membership shall be turned in with the Intent to Join form.

-Thirty hours of community service, with ten hours being dedicated to benefit WHS, will be required.
+Minimum cumulative GPA of 3.5.
+Freshmen may complete hours during their freshman year to be inducted into NHS at the end of their freshman year.
+They will apply and pay dues in November along with all other grades.
+A wellwritten statement by the candidate explaining their gualifications for membership shall be turned in with the Intent to Join form.
+Thirty hours of community service, with ten hours being "in-school hours" dedicated to benefit WHS, will be required.
 Hours accrued from April of the previous school year will be accepted.
 All Intent to Join forms and Community Service Tracking forms may be found on the WHS website.

-ROV (REMOTELY OPERATED VEHICLE) CLUB ADVISOR - ERIC CHRISTMYER
+ROV (REMOTELY OPERATED VEHICLE) CLUB

+ADVISOR - ERIC CHRISTMYER